vncsmyrnk/ashttp/README.md

 # An HTTP Client as a CLI

-A command-line HTTP client tool that simplifies API requests using configurable domain aliases and a CLI syntax.
+A command-line HTTP client tool that simplifies API requests using configurable URL aliases and a CLI syntax.
 It is a CLI meant to simplify constant and useful HTTP requests without relying on more complex HTTP clients like cURL.

-It allows you to make API requests using predefined domain aliases instead of full URLs.
-It's designed to streamline your workflow when working with multiple APIs by providing a simple, intuitive command-line interface with configuration-based domain management.
+It allows you to make API requests using predefined URL aliases instead of full URLs.
+It's designed to streamline your workflow when working with multiple APIs by providing a simple, intuitive command-line interface with configuration-based URL management.

 ```bash
 ashttp httpbin get users 456 profile --include "posts,comments"